Brioch/chatterbox-tts-api/docs/usage-sillytavern.md

 # SillyTavern

+## Chatterbox

+SillyTavern is compatible with the `Chatterbox` TTS provider.
+Select it and set the base URL to your server's address (e.g. `http://127.0.0.1:5001`).

+This option retrieves the voices from the server and allows for more advanced settings, such as `cfg_weight`, `temperature`, and `exaggeration`.

+## OpenAI Compatible API

-As it exposes an OpenAI compatible API, this program can be used as a SillyTavern TTS endpoint.
+This program's OpenAI compatible API can alternatively be used as a SillyTavern TTS endpoint.

 Select TTS Provider: `OpenAI Compatible`